jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

-Given that we identified in the production dataset significant numbers of reads mapping to reference genomes of classically considered and well-studied 'red complex' pathogenic bacteria across most host genera, we were interested to see if we would observe any change in pathogenicity based on gain/loss of identified virulence factors in human strains.
+Given that we identified in the production dataset significant numbers of reads mapping to reference genomes of classically considered and well-studied 'red complex' pathogenic bacteria across most host genera, we were interested to see if we would observe any change in the pathogenicity based on gain/loss of identified virulence factors in human strains.

-For this we can first use the production mapping datasets to the references of _Tannerella forsythia_ and _Porphyromonas gingivalis_.
+For this we used the production mapping datasets to the references of _Tannerella forsythia_ and _Porphyromonas gingivalis_.

-We can take the deduplicated bedfiles and run `bedtools` coverage on them, using a collection of virulence factors described in the literature.
+We took the deduplicated bedfiles and run `bedtools` coverage on them, using a collection of virulence factors described in the literature.
 This list including NCBI gene locus tags can be seen in `06-additional_data_files` under Data R35.